Showing posts with label Platformers - Vertical. Show all posts

 Prepare thyself!

-Yes, prepare thyself for a world of hurt because this is cruel with wicked environments and lots (and lots) of traps and frustrating jumps.
+...for a world of hurt!
+This game features cruel, wicked environments, many traps, and frustrating jumps.
 We must also contend with moving platforms, acid droplets, spikes, disappearing ledges and much more.
 Not only all that, but the local wildlife is never friendly and will zap your energy with a single touch.

-Thankfully, there's nothing better than arming yourself with weaponry.
-It's perfectly natural to see a kid carrying a pistol in any 16-bit world - we love that!
+Thankfully, there's nothing better than arming yourself with a weapon.
+It's natural to see a kid carrying a pistol in any 16-bit world!
 Best of all, this can be upgraded (along with health and more).
 Yep, you heard me, there are actually shops on the way up to Heaven.
 Who would have thought that?
 Well, brace yourself because I'm told there are also hidden side games and annoying puzzles (Grr!!).
 Something for everyone.

 Want more screenshots?
 Of course, you do!
 So here is a couple from the second and third level...